 At the time of filing the claim, submit the invoice, and the packing list along with a marine certificate if your goods are qualified as import cargo.
 The insurer can also ask you to submit a copy of the monthly declaration of transit.
 Besides, submit a carrier’s consignment note when you file a marine insurance claim.
 In cases where the goods have been completely or partially damaged, you have to fill a damage, shortage, or non-delivery certificate.

 Also, the policyholder requires submitting proof of dispatch or delivery.
 In case your claim gets approved by the insurer, you will require sending a copy of the discharge voucher along with a letter of subrogation.
 In the case where your claim is more than Rs.
 1 Lakh, you will have to submit KYC documents as per the government rules.

 Additional Read: Conditions of Claim payment under a Marine Transit Insurance?

 K.S Steels, a firm founded in 2013, exported a consignment of steel pipes.
 However, after the arrival of the cargo, the buyer rejected delivery.
 The buyer claimed he received rusted steel pipes that were not as per the contractual requirements.
 As K.S Steel had bought marine insurance, the company approached the insurer for claim settlement, and the insurer appointed a surveyor to ascertain the damage.

-The surveyor found out that despite good packaging, the shipment of steel pipe had suffered exposure to salt water during transit.
-K.S Steels is asked by insurer to submit a damage certificate along with a proof of dispatch because the goods were partially damaged.
+The surveyor found out that despite good packaging, the shipment of steel pipe had suffered exposure to saltwater during transit.
+The insurer asked K.S Steels to submit a damage certificate along with proof of dispatch for partially damaged goods.
 After receiving and reviewing all documents, the insurer approved the claim settlement.
 As the claim amount was Rs 5 lakhs, K.S Steels also submitted their KYC documents.